yt-project/yt/doc/source/reference/command-line.rst

   $ yt plot --show-grids -p DD0010/moving7_0010

 We can now see all the grids in the field of view.
-If you want to annotate your plot with a scale bar, you can use the ``--scale`` option.:
+If you want to annotate your plot with a scale bar, you can use the ``--scale-scale-bar`` option:

 .. code-block:: bash

-  $ yt plot --scale -p DD0010/moving7_0010
+  $ yt plot --show-scale-bar -p DD0010/moving7_0010

 Command-line subcommand summary